1967 Hungarian parliamentary election: The activity of the parliament

 The parliament enacted a law regulating the rights and obligations of employees and employers in 1967.
 They reorganized the rights and obligations of members of agricultural production cooperatives and supported further collectivization.
 A law was enacted on the establishment, operation and closure of railways in 1968.
 Patent law, copyright protection of cultural and scientific works, and legal protection of trademarks and distinctive signs were introduced in 1969.
 Industrial and agricultural vocational training was adapted to the needs of the economy.
-Finally the fourth five-year plan was adopted, based on the economic goals decleared at the 10th Congress of the Hungarian Socialist Workers' Party in 1970.
+Finally the fourth five-year plan was adopted, based on the economic goals declared at the 10th Congress of the Hungarian Socialist Workers' Party in 1970.